Thoughts following the Colts' 27-10 victory over the Jaguars in Jacksonville, Fla., on Thursday night:

 What I liked, Colts: They got another excellent game from Andrew Luck, who showed a national TV audience the poise, command, pocket presence, ability to handle pressure, arm and running ability Colts fans have been seeing all season.
 He ran for two more touchdowns and now has five rushing TDs on the year, a franchise record for a quarterback.
 The backup cornerbacks held up well, with Darius Butler pulling in a pick-six from Blaine Gabbert and another interception of a Chad Henne throw after it was tipped multiple times at the line.
 He also recovered a fumble.
 Interim coach Bruce Arians gave the team off until Monday but told players they'd have to play a lot better to win their next game, at New England.

-Margins: It was the Colts’ first win this season by a margin bigger than 6 points.
+Margins: It was the Colts’ first win this season by a margin larger than six points.
 It was the Jaguars’ fifth home loss of the season, all by at least 17 points.
 They've been outscored 153-44 in Jacksonville.

 Super-costly: Terrance Knighton was judged properly to have roughed Luck, a gigantic penalty that undid an Aaron Ross interception.
-Instead of the Jaguars getting the ball, they adding yardage to an Indy touchdown drive.
+Instead of the Jaguars getting the ball, they added yardage to what became an Indy touchdown drive.
 And Robinson lost a fumble trying to gain extra yards, the result of a strip by Moise Fokou, which Butler recovered.

 Emotion: Jaguars coach Mike Mularkey threw his call sheet (and his headset went with it) in disgust over the debated Luck TD sneak.
 A scoring play, it was automatically reviewed but he hadn’t gotten an indication it stood up to replay -- which maybe it should not have.
 It’s as hot as I’ve seen him as Jaguars coach.